wwood/OrfM/README.md

 pigz -cd 110811_E_1_D_nesoni_single.fq.gz |fq2fa |prodigal -q -p meta -i /dev/stdin -a 110811_E_1_D_nesoni_single.prodigal.faa -o /dev/null
   #=> 16 min 6 sec
 ```
-While `translate` is as fast as OrfM, it does not appear to be able to handle fastq files even on `stdin`, and does not output a standard FASTA format file.
+While `translate` is as fast as OrfM, it does not appear to be able to handle fastq files (even piped in on `stdin`), and does not output a standard FASTA format file.

 Contributing to OrfM
 ----